The Gorenstein property for projective coordinate rings of the moduli of parabolic $\mathrm{SL}_2$-principal bundles on a smooth curve: The argument for generic

 \begin{proof}

-Let $e$ be the end in $\Gamma_{g, n}$ which seperates the tree portion from the portion with loops (see Figure \ref{virus}).
-Let $w$ be in $P_{\Gamma_{g, n}}$, and consider $w(e)$.
+Let $e$ be the edge in $\Gamma_{g, n}$ which separates the tree portion from the portion with loops (see Figure \ref{NonGorenstein-8alt}).

+Let $w$ be a lattice point in $\P_{\Gamma_{g, n}}(\vec{r}, L)$, and consider $w(e)$.
 If $w(e)$ is odd, then we are done, since the two edges adjacent to $e$ must have different parities (since $w(e)+x+y \in 2\Z$), hence we can swap them and create a distinct lattice point (as shown in Figure \ref{twolatticepts}).

-If $w(e)>0$ is even, then $w(e)\le L$ by the triangle inequalites.
-Hence, we can construct the following two graphs (Figure \ref{eventwolatticepts}):
+If $w(e)>0$ is even, then $w(e)\le L$ by the triangle inequalities (recall Definition \ref{polydef}).
+Hence, we can construct the two graphs shown in Figure \ref{eventwolatticepts}, which clearly define distinct lattice points.